 Have your say on Richmond’s local reserves

-We’re updating the Reserve Management Plan for the Richmond Ward and want your quick input on several key local reserves.
+We’re updating the Reserve Management Plan for the Richmond Ward and asked for your quick input on several key local reserves.
 Your feedback will help shape the final plan.

 Paton Reserve - A new destination park for Richmond South